luciddesign/gem-lucid-intercom/README.md

     Lucid::Intercom::Events::Uninstalled.new(shop_attributes).()
     Lucid::Intercom::Events::ChangedPlan.new(shop_attributes).(plan_name)

+### Plan names

+For installed apps, yet to subscribe to a plan, use ‘pending’.

+For apps with a single paid plan, use ‘subscribed’.

+For free apps, use ‘free’.

-For partner-friendly app installs, use ‘partner’ as the plan name.
+For partner-friendly app installs, use ‘partner’.

-To send a custom event:
+### Send a custom event

     require 'lucid/intercom/send_event'